SonolusHaniwa/sonolus-phigros-engine/readme.md

 ## Documentation

+### Merge Sorting

+Because in watch mode, it is necessary to sort each entity by time in order to calculate the correct combo number and other information

+But in a level, we not only have note entities, but also judgment line event entities, which means we cannot directly sort them.
+We must filter out note entities and sort them

+And the entity index in Sonolus cannot be modified

+In summary, we consider creating a linked list for all note entities and storing the index of the next entity in the Entity Shared Memory block of that note entity

+If you simply use bubble sort, when the number of notes is too large, it will get stuck on the loading page or even cause the application to crash

+Consider using merge sort

+However, Sonolus does not support the use of recursive functions, so we are considering using a non-recursive version of merge sort

+Algorithm keywords: merge sort, linked list, non-recursive

+The detailed alogrithm implementation: [./engine/watch/Preprocess.cpp](./engine/watch/Preprocess.cpp)

+The alogrithm implementation in C++: [./mergeSort.cpp](./mergeSort.cpp)

+Accepted Submission in Online Judge Platform: <https://www.luogu.com.cn/record/167007458>

 ### Chart Optimizier

 Because Pigeon Games uses straight lines to fit of all event curves, there are too many events in the official chart.